awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 ## Properties<a name="aws-resource-secretsmanager-secret-properties"></a>

 `Description`  <a name="cfn-secretsmanager-secret-description"></a>
-\(Optional\) Specifies a user\-provided description of the secret\.
+The description of the secret\.
 *Required*: No
 *Type*: String
 *Maximum*: `2048`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `GenerateSecretString`  <a name="cfn-secretsmanager-secret-generatesecretstring"></a>
-\(Optional\) Specifies text data that you want to encrypt and store in this new version of the secret\.
+A structure that specifies how to generate a password to encrypt and store in the secret\.
 Either `GenerateSecretString` or `SecretString` must have a value, but not both\.
 They cannot both be empty\.
-We recommend that you use the `GenerateSecretString` property to dynamically generate a random password\.
+We recommend that you specify the maximum length and include every character type that the system you are generating a password for can support\.
-If you create a secret by using the Secrets Manager console then Secrets Manager puts the protected secret text in only the `SecretString` parameter\.
-The Secrets Manager console stores the information as a JSON structure of key/value pairs that the Lambda rotation function knows how to parse\.
-For storing multiple values, we recommend that you use a JSON text string argument and specify key/value pairs\.
-For information on how to format a JSON parameter for the various command line tool environments, see [Using JSON for Parameters](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#cli-using-param-json) in the * AWS CLI User Guide*\.
-For example:
- `{"username":"bob","password":"abc123xyz456"}`
-If your command\-line tool or SDK requires quotation marks around the parameter, you should use single quotes to avoid confusion with the double quotes required in the JSON text\.
 *Required*: No
 *Type*: [GenerateSecretString](aws-properties-secretsmanager-secret-generatesecretstring.md)
-*Minimum*: `0`
-*Maximum*: `65536`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KmsKeyId`  <a name="cfn-secretsmanager-secret-kmskeyid"></a>
+The ARN, key ID, or alias of the AWS KMS key that Secrets Manager uses to encrypt the secret value in the secret\.
+To use a AWS KMS key in a different account, use the key ARN or the alias ARN\.
-\(Optional\) Specifies the ARN, Key ID, or alias of the AWS KMS key that Secrets Manager uses to encrypt the `SecretString` value for versions of this secret\.
-If you don't specify this value, then Secrets Manager uses the AWS managed key `aws/secretsmanager`\.
-If `aws/secretsmanager` doesn't exist, Secrets Manager creates the key the first time it encrypts the value\.
+If you don't specify this value, then Secrets Manager uses the key `aws/secretsmanager`\.
+If that key doesn't yet exist, then Secrets Manager creates it for you automatically the first time it encrypts the secret value\.
-You must use credentials from the same account that owns the secret to use the AWS managed key `aws/secretsmanager` to encrypt and decrypt\.
-If you use credentials from a different account, then you must create a customer managed key and specify the ARN of the key in this field\.
+If the secret is in a different AWS account from the credentials calling the API, then you can't use `aws/secretsmanager` to encrypt the secret, and you must create and use a customer managed AWS KMS key\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`